How I escaped my forced marriage

 Getting support

-If you are in this situation you have two choices.
-You can stay at home and try and work things out with your parents by telling them you don’t want to get married.
-If your parents are adamant however, you can either go through with the marriage, or you can contact an organisation where there’s a refuge provision and support.
-Obviously, it’s going to be lonely but you’ll find people who will love and care about you.
-When I was in that situation, I thought no one cared about me, but there are people out there and friends become your family.
-I have to live with the fact that I wake up in the morning and realise that I haven’t got my family, but I know I made the right choice.
-If anyone is thinking about leaving home, they should know there are points when you’re going to feel really down, but there are people out there who can really help you.
+If you’re in this situation you have two choices.
+You can stay at home and try to work things out with your parents.
+This would require you telling them you don’t want to get married.
+When your parents are adamant on their decision is when the choice comes in.
+You can either go through with the marriage, or you can contact an organisation where there’s a refuge provision and support.
+The second option is gonna be lonely but you’ll eventually find people who’ll love and care about you.

 *Names have been changed